nikvdp/agentgrunt/README.md

 - a valid ChatGPT Plus subscription and Code Interpreter enabled in ChatGPT's settings
 - a working installation of python 3.9 (or newer)
-- a local git repository that you'd like Code Interpreter to work on with you
+- a git repository that you'd like Code Interpreter to work on with you

 Once you have those in place, run: